ciralproject/ciral/Guidelines/README.md

 ### Dense Retrieval
-To also reproduce results for dense retrieval, you can refer to the current baselines in the main [README](../README.md#🔎-baseline-and-evaluation)
+To also reproduce results for dense retrieval, kindly refer to the current baselines in the main [README](../README.md#🔎-baseline-and-evaluation)